catfact/z_waves/readme.md

 - multitimbral, static polyphony synth

-- all voicing control to be performed externally
+- voicing control can be internal or external

 - voices have inputs and may be cross-modulated